Khan Academy: History

 Starting in 2004, Salman "Sal" Khan began tutoring one of his cousins in mathematics on the Internet using a service called Yahoo!
 Doodle Images.
 After a while, Khan's other cousins began to use his tutoring service.
 Due to the demand, Khan decided to make his videos watchable on the Internet, so he published his content on YouTube.
 Later, he used a drawing application called SmoothDraw, and now uses a Wacom tablet to draw using ArtRage.
 The video tutorials were recorded on his computer.

-Positive responses prompted Khan to incorporate Khan Academy in 2008 and quit his job the same year to focus full-time on creating educational tutorials (then released under the name Khan Academy) while reading Gannett newspaper USA Today.
+Reading positive responses in USA Today prompted Khan to incorporate Khan Academy in 2008 and quit his job the same year to focus full-time on creating educational tutorials (then released under the name Khan Academy).
 Khan Lab School, a school founded by Sal Khan and associated with Khan Academy, opened on September 15, 2014, in Mountain View, California.

-In June 2017, Khan Academy officially launched the Financial Literacy Video Series for college graduates, jobseekers and young professionals.
+May-Li Khoe served as Vice President of Design at Khan Academy from 2014 to 2019, contributing to the organization's user experience and design strategy during her tenure.

 Funding

-Khan Academy is a 501(c)(3) nonprofit organization, mostly funded by donations coming from philanthropic organizations.
+Khan Academy is a 501(c)(3) non-profit organization, mostly funded by donations from philanthropic organizations.
 On its IRS form 990, the organization reported $31 million in revenues in 2018 and $28 million in 2019, including $839,000 in 2019 compensation for Khan as CEO.

 In 2010, Google donated $2 million for creating new courses and translating content into other languages, as part of their Project 10100 program.
 In 2013, Carlos Slim from the Luis Alcazar Foundation in Mexico, made a donation for creating Spanish versions of videos.
 In 2015, AT&T contributed $2.25 million to Khan Academy for mobile versions of the content accessible through apps.
 The Bill & Melinda Gates Foundation has donated $1.5 million to Khan Academy.
-On January 11, 2021, Elon Musk donated $5 million through his Musk foundation.
+On January 11, 2021, Elon Musk donated $5 million through his Musk Foundation.